iamlmn/simpleML/README.md

 The analysis part run on a jupyter notebook which can be changed as required easily and we can still use the existing framework to provide the reports and CLI configurations.

 ## Linear Regression :octocat:
 Regression Module is a supervised machine learning module that is used for estimating the relationships between a dependent variable (often called the ‘outcome variable’, or ‘target’) and one or more independent variables (often called ‘features’, ‘predictors’, or ‘covariates’).
-The objective of regression is to predict continuous values such as predicting sales amount, predicting quantity, predicting temperature etc. This supports several pre-processing features that prepare the data for modeling through CLI clicks.
+The objective of regression is to predict continuous values such as predicting sales amount, predicting quantity, predicting temperature etc. This supports several pre-processing features that prepare the data for modeling through CLI just by clicking.
 It has over 25 ready-to-use algorithms and several plots to analyze the performance of trained models.
-> Option to run on default configuration (need docs but can refer to PyCaret docs for now).
+> Option to run on default configuration (docs :soon:).

 > Provides preprocessing configuration for EDA & making data ready.